ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-req-pt title="Plaintext Request Content"}

-An Encapsulated Request is comprised of a key identifier and a HPKE-protected
-request message.
-HPKE protection includes an encapsulated KEM shared secret (or
-`enc`), plus the AEAD-protected request message.
+This plaintext Request is encapsulated into a message in "`message/ohttp-req`"
+form by generating an Encapsulated Request.
 An Encapsulated Request is
+comprised of a key identifier; HPKE parameters for the chosen KEM, KDF, and
+AEAD; the encapsulated KEM shared secret (or `enc`); and the HPKE-protected
+binary HTTP request message.

-shown in {{fig-enc-request}}. {{request}} describes the process for constructing
+An Encapsulated Request is shown in {{fig-enc-request}}. {{request}} describes
-and processing an Encapsulated Request.
+the process for constructing and processing an Encapsulated Request.

 ~~~
 Encapsulated Request {